 Fancy printing your own beehive in 30 minutes?
 A buzzy giant hive of makers and beekeepers have come together in a massive citizen science experiment to enable anyone to make their own ‘smart’ beehive – and discover the reason bee populations are declining throughout the world.

-With their Open Source Beehives you can make your own printable ‘smart’ beehive, track colony health, foster and monitor local beekeeping, and promote international bee recovery by joining the global and open network.
+With OSBeehives you can track colony health, foster and monitor local beekeeping, and promote international bee recovery by joining the global and open network.

-Our friends the bees are in scarily rapid decline worldwide due to Colony Collapse Disorder (CCD), a phenomenon caused by pesticides, parasites, loss of habitat, environmental stress, industrial beekeeping and malnutrition.
+Our friends the bees keep ecosystems connected, transporting nutrients between plants to give us more than a third of the food we humans eat.
+But the pollinators are in scarily rapid decline worldwide due to Colony Collapse Disorder, a phenomenon caused by pesticides, parasites, loss of habitat, environmental stress, industrial beekeeping and malnutrition.
 If we don’t do something about the dying populations, our supermarkets are going to look pretty barren in the not-so-distant future.

-Two designs are currently available for anyone to download are the Colorado Top Bar Beehive and the Barcelona Warré Beehive.
-Both can be cut from plywood using a CNC router machine (a computer-controlled wood cutting machine) and slot together without needing things like screws or glue.
+With designs that are freely downloadable, both the Colorado Top Bar Beehive and Barcelona Warré Beehive can be cut from plywood using a CNC router machine (a computer-controlled wood cutting machine) and snapped and slotted together without needing things like screws or glue.
 They are designed around natural beekeeping methods, which reduce exposure to artificial materials and lower stress factors on the colony.

 Jonathan Minchin, Tristan Copley Smith and Aaron Makaruk

 This project has been selected as part of CultureFutures, a new storytelling project that maps creative and cultural projects with a social mission – and the artists, collectives and entrepreneurs behind them.

 Atlas of the Future is excited to join forces with Goldsmiths Institute of Creative and Cultural Entrepreneurship and the British Council Creative Economy.